Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Thermo-diffusion potential

 As mentioned, this equation can only be derived by neglecting cross-diffusion between solute species, i.e. $L'_{ki} = 0$ for $k \neq i$.
-This, according to the definition of $D_{n,ki}$ introduced before, yields $D_{n,k} \equiv D_{n,kk} = L'_{kk} \partial_{\rho_k}(\mu_k)_{|T,p}$ with $(\mu_k)_{|T,p} = N_A k_B T/M_k \textrm{ln}\left(\gamma_k n_k/\rho_{solv}\right)$.
-Using $\partial_{\rho_k}(.) = N_A/M_k \partial_{n_k}(.)$ one finds $\partial_{\rho_k}(\mu_k)_{|T,p} = N_A^2 k_B T/(n_k M^2_k)$ and
+This, according to the definition of $D_{ki}$ introduced before, yields $D_{k} \equiv D_{kk} = L'_{kk} \partial_{\rho_k}(\mu_k)_{|T,p}$ with $(\mu_k)_{|T,p} = N_A k_\textrm{B} T/M_k \textrm{ln}\left(\gamma_k n_k/\rho_\textrm{solv}\right)$.
+Using $\partial_{\rho_k}(.) = N_A/M_k \partial_{n_k}(.)$ one finds $\partial_{\rho_k}(\mu_k)_{|T,p} = N_A^2 k_\textrm{B} T/(n_k M^2_k)$ and

-In the absence of cross diffusion between different ion species and equivalent to the treatment chosen in the main part of this work, (\ref{Eq:mass_flux6}) provides the non-isothermal diffusive ion flux in terms of the (ionic) heats of transport \citep{Wuerger:RepProgPhys2010}.
-From this equation one can also deduce that $S^*_k = Q^*_k/(k_B T^2)$.
-Within the general framework of linear response theory for non-equilibrium processes, the particle mobilities should be independent of the thermodynamic conjugate forces, including $T$.
-In this case, for a non-isothermal system, (\ref{Eq:mass_flux6}) should read
+In the absence of cross diffusion between different ion species and equivalent to the treatment chosen in the main part of this work, (\ref{Eq:mass_flux8}) provides the non-isothermal diffusive ion flux in terms of the (ionic) heats of transport \citep{Wuerger:RepProgPhys2010}.
+From this equation one can also deduce that $S_k = Q_k/(k_\textrm{B} T^2)$.